uaarkoti/uaarkoti.github.io/_posts/2015-05-17-workflow-integration-using-rest-api.markdown

-api-token     - Can be obtained from http://<hostname>:<port>/<prefix>/user/<username>/configure hostname      - Host where Jenkins is running port          - Port where Jenkins is running (default : 8080) job-name      - Name of your workflow job build-number  - The build number of the workflow job input-step-id - The id attribute you provided to your input step.
+api-token     - Can be obtained from http://<hostname>:<port>/<prefix>/user/<username>/configure hostname      - Host where Jenkins is running port          - Port where Jenkins is running (default : 8080) prefix        - Context Path set using --prefix when starting Jenkins job-name      - Name of your workflow job build-number  - The build number of the workflow job input-step-id - The id attribute you provided to your input step.
 If the 'id' attribute is not provided, Jenkins will create a random id.